Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Give project owner role to crm-databases-proj and the web-applications project.
 - [ ] Give project owner role to crm-databases-proj and bigquery.dataViewer role to web-applications.
 - [x] Give bigquery.dataViewer role to crm-databases-proj and appropriate roles to web-applications.

+To follow Google-recommended practices for giving access to BigQuery datasets in `crm-databases-proj` to a service account in the `web-applications` project, you should:

+**Option 4: Give `bigquery.dataViewer` role to `crm-databases-proj` and appropriate roles to `web-applications`.**

+### Reasoning:

+- **bigquery.dataViewer role:** This role provides read access to BigQuery datasets.
+It allows the service account in the `web-applications` project to view data in datasets within `crm-databases-proj` without having unnecessary permissions.

+- **Appropriate roles to web-applications:** You should grant roles to the service account in `web-applications` that are necessary for its operations but strictly follow the principle of least privilege.
+Typically, roles like `roles/bigquery.jobUser` or `roles/bigquery.metadataViewer` might be appropriate depending on the specific tasks the service account needs to perform.

+### Why the other options are not correct:

+- **Option 1: Give project owner for `web-applications` appropriate roles to `crm-databases-proj`.**
+  - Granting project owner roles across projects is overly permissive and violates the principle of least privilege.
+It gives too much control and access that might not be necessary for the service account.

+- **Option 2: Give project owner role to `crm-databases-proj` and the `web-applications` project.**
+  - Similar to Option 1, granting project owner roles across projects is excessive and should be avoided due to security and governance concerns.

+- **Option 3: Give project owner role to `crm-databases-proj` and `bigquery.dataViewer` role to `web-applications`.**
+  - This option grants too much access to `web-applications` by giving it project owner role, which is unnecessary and risky.
+It's better to keep roles scoped appropriately to the specific needs of each project and service account.

+Therefore, **Option 4** is the correct choice as it aligns with Google-recommended practices by granting minimal necessary permissions (`bigquery.dataViewer`) to `crm-databases-proj` and ensuring appropriate roles are assigned to `web-applications` without over-provisioning privileges.

 **[⬆ Back to Top](#table-of-contents)**